dfashbaugh/2D_Programming/README.md

 1 1 Add 2 1 1 1 2 	  % Add register 2 to register 1 and set register 1 to the sum and point to address 1,2
 ```
 This is also hard to look at, but that's why this programming language is 2 Dimensional.
 Humans aren't intended to be the readers of the 'Assembly' this puts out.
 Anyway, this code will run a for loop that will run until register 1's value reaches 20

+## Basic Command Set

+* Set
+  * Sets a register address to a given value